National Travel Survey (NTS)

 The number of adults and children in the same household who went on the trip is imputed if the data are missing.

-Another step in the imputation process consists in distributing package trip expenditures to specific expenditure categories.
-If the total amount is missing, it will be imputed using a donor.
+Another step in the imputation process consists of distributing package trip expenditures to specific expenditure categories.
+If the total amount is missing, it is imputed using a donor.
 Trips are then combined by class and the distribution of the expenditures observed for non-package trips is applied to package trips.

 Another step involves distributing expenditures from the domestic components of international trips and the external components of domestic trips to specific expenditure categories.
 In the questionnaire, respondents are asked to provide the total amount spent in Canada during international trips, and the total amount spent outside Canada during domestic trips.
-If the total amount is missing, it will be imputed using a donor.
-Next, a fixed distribution by trip type will be used to distribute expenditures by category.
+If the total amount is missing, it is imputed using a donor.
+Next, a fixed distribution by trip type is used to distribute expenditures by category.
 This distribution is estimated from historic TSRC data.

 The final step consists in distributing the expenditures for each category of a trip to each visit on the trip.
 This distribution depends on the expenditure category, the trip type and duration, what is included in the trip, the type of visit, etc.

 NTS estimates are produced using survey data to which weights are applied, so that these data can be inflated to the non-institutionalized Canadian population 18 years and older.
 The weights calculated to produce these estimates are household weights, person weights, trip weights and person-trip weights.